lsaravia/mfsba/README.md

 q21.sed is a file with q values used to estimate spectra.

-Please leave an Issue on github if you have trouble.
+Please leave an Issue on github if you have some trouble.

 License
 =======